SandeR2012/explore-flask/chapters/forms.md

 * Forms can be scary from a security perspective.
 * WTForms (and Flask-WTF) make it easy to define, secure and render your forms.
 * Use the CSRF protection provided by Flask-WTF to secure your forms.
-* You can use Flask-WTF to protect AJAX calls against CSRF attacks too.
+* You can use sFlask-WTF to protect AJAX calls against CSRF attacks too.
 * Define custom form validators to keep validation logic out of your views.
 * Use the WTForms field rendering to render your form's HTML so you don't have to update it every time you make some changes to the form definition.